Janamou/android-testing-codelab/01-uiautomator/README.md

 We write two simple tests using UI Automator library in this code lab.
 Because we can use UI Automator to test system apps, we write the first test for the Calculator app and the second test for the Browser app.

 > Attention: Both tests assume that your device is in the english language.
-Some views are retrieved by some containing text so in your case and on your device, the text might be different.
+Some views are retrieved by some containing text so the text might be different in some other language.
 For example **Calculator** app would be **Kalkulačka** in czech language.
 If you use a different language, update the selectors to match your local names.

-> Tests works nice on Nexus 6, Android 6, with english language.
+> Tests works on Nexus 6, Android 6, with english language.

 ### Step 1 - Open the project

 We start with the folder `start`.
 Here you find an empty project where all the needed dependencies are added.
 Just run Gradle sync on your `build.gradle` file.
 You can see there dependencies for test runner and UI Automator.

-Explore the src/androidTest/java folder.
-You can find here an empty AutomatorTest class in package net.moudra.uiautomatorapp.
+Explore the `src/androidTest/java` folder.
+You can find here an empty `AutomatorTest` class in package `net.moudra.uiautomatorapp`.
 We write our two tests here.

 ### Step 2 - Explore the class

 The `AutomatorTest` class is empty at the moment.
 The class has two annotations.
-The `@RunWith` defines that it uses JUnit 4-compatible test runner for Android and `@SdkSuppress` means that the test will not run on the lowest Android version than 18.
+The `@RunWith` defines that it uses JUnit 4-compatible test runner for Android and `@SdkSuppress` describes that the test will not run on the lowest Android version than 18.

 ```java
 @RunWith(AndroidJUnit4.class)